 Frequently Asked Questions

-The Audit Function of the OIG conducts financial, compliance, electronic data processing and performance audits of agency programs, as well as reviews and evaluations of internal controls necessary to ensure the fiscal accountability of the agency.
-The OIG also conducts Whistle-Blower investigations and serves as the agency's Ombudsman.
+The Internal Audit Section of OIG conducts financial, regulatory, compliance, electronic data processing, and performance audits of Agency programs.
+The Internal Audit team also conducts management reviews and evaluates internal controls to ensure the fiscal accountability within the Agency.

-Section 112.3187-31895, F.S., creates Florida's Whistle-Blower Act.
-It is the intent of the Act to prevent agencies or independent contractors from taking retaliatory action against an employee who reports violations of law on the part of a public employer or independent contractor that create a substantial and specific danger to the public's health, safety, or welfare or who reports or discloses information alleging improper use of government office, gross waste of funds, or any other abuse or gross neglect of duty on the part of an agency, public officer, or employee.
-The Office of Inspector General in each state agency, or the Chief Inspector General within the Executive Office of the Governor, are charged with investigating whistle-blower allegations.
+Florida Statute Section 112.3187-31895, established the Florida Whistle-blower Protection Act.
+The intent of the Act is to prevent agencies or independent contractors from taking retaliatory action against an employee who reports violations of law by a public employer or independent contractor that create a substantial and specific danger to the public's health, safety, or welfare or who reports or discloses information alleging improper use of government office, gross waste of funds, or any other abuse or gross neglect of duty by an agency, public officer, or employee.
+The Office of Inspector General in each state agency, or the Chief Inspector General within the Executive Office of the Governor, is charged with investigating whistle-blower allegations.

-The term "Ombudsman" is a Swedish word meaning "Commissioner."
-The traditional role of the Ombudsman is to receive, investigate and to report on complaints by private individuals against government officials.
-Since the Inspector General Act placed this responsibility in the Office of Inspector General, the duties of the FWC Ombudsman are to address concerns expressed by employees of the agency that have not or cannot be resolved by the normal chain of command.
+The traditional role of an Ombudsman is to receive and investigate complaints by individuals against government officials.
+Since the Inspector General Act placed this responsibility in the Office of Inspector General, the duties of the FWC Inspector General/Ombudsman are to address concerns expressed by employees that have not or cannot be resolved through the normal chain of command.

 Employees who are members of a collective bargaining unit have certain rights enumerated in the contracts of these units.
-Non-sworn Career Service employees, whether or not they are dues-paying members, are covered by the contract between the State and the American Federation of State, County and Municipal Employees, AFL-CIO, Florida Public Employees Council 79 (AFSCME).
+Non-sworn Career Service employees are covered by the contract between the State and the American Federation of State, County and Municipal Employees, AFL-CIO, Florida Public Employees Council 79 (AFSCME).
 This contract gives employees the right to have a representative present during any disciplinary investigation meeting, or during a pre-determination conference in which the suspension or dismissal of the employee is being considered.

 Representatives may advise and assist the employee, but may not interfere with the interview, object to questions, or otherwise become adversarial.
 Employees not covered by this contract are Selected Exempt Service, Senior Management Service and Other Personal Services employees.